alexcameron8/SYSC4001/Assignment3/Readme_Assignment3.txt

 ----------------------
 Assignment Description
 ----------------------
-The goal of this assignment is to familiarzie ourselves with concurrency, IPC, sempahores, shared memeory, and linux system calls.
+The goal of this assignment is to familiarize ourselves with concurrency, IPC, sempahores, shared memeory, and linux system calls.
 We are tasked with designing a system to simulate an automatic teller machine.
 The system comprises of three concurrent processes - the ATM (user facing), the DB server that fetches data from the database, and the DB editor that makes changes to the database based on user actions.

 ------------